threema-ch/threema-web/README.md

 **ICE**

-- `SALTYRTC_STUN`: Configuration object for the WebRTC STUN server.
+- `ICE_SERVERS`: Configuration object for the WebRTC STUN and ICE servers.
-- `SALTYRTC_TURN`: Configuration object for the WebRTC TURN server.

 **Push**